 Some time ago, I put up a series of independent research assignments I’d developed for students whom I sought to reach with differentiated instruction.
 This work had everything to do with motivating students by supplying them with high interest material.
+All of these documents represent my first efforts at developing differentiating instruction for as many students as possible.

 However, I held back two from that original release of documents, to wit this independent research assignment on the Bloods as well as this one on the Crips.
 I can’t remember now why I didn’t throw them up with the rest, and that leads me to believe I had some misguided notions of propriety.
 So, let me say that one of the things that animated the development of these documents was the 2008 Independent Lens documentary Crips and Bloods: Made in America.
 The film does an excellent job of tracing the history of the Crips and the Bloods, explaining along the way the complex sociological and economic forces that move young men to join gangs.